ductrivo/ductrivo.github.io/_posts/2025-03-26-ignition-on-cloud.md

 side_toc: True
 intro: >
   In this post, we’ll go through the steps to install **Ignition 8.1** on a **VPS hosted on OVH**.
 The process includes:
+description: In this post, we’ll go through the steps to install Ignition 8.1 on a VPS hosted on OVH.
 ---

 {% include figure.html